 Learning Haskell as your first programming language should be illegal because it will result in you getting frustrated and quitting programming and the only way you'd try to learn Haskell first is if you didn't know about that, in which case you're not really consenting.
 It should be legally required to learn something like Python or Go first.
 This constitutes protecting programmers' consent!

-Even besides that this argument can't work when you try to apply it to sex because sex is something that derives its specialness (apart from procreation which we'll assume isn't relevant here) from people feeling that it is special.
+Even besides that, a "you don't know what you're getting into" argument is flawed when you try to apply it to sex because sex is something that derives its specialness (apart from procreation which we'll assume isn't relevant here) from people feeling that it is special.
 If a person doesn't understand the meaning of sex, then to them it hasn't that meaning and it won't gain it retroactively.
-If someone presents credible scientific evidence that such action is physically harmful regardless, that still would only be valid insofar as the child doesn't know about this research, but the on-principle 'age of consent' fake idea is not legitimate whatsoever.

 Fun fact as of December 8: I was instantly banned from r/ShitStatistsSay for a comment summarizing this argument, while a person who responded verbatim, "Fuck outta here with that pedo apologist shit.
 You belong on a cross you filthy degenerate", was not.
 Looking back at the sidebar, it was in the rules, but it's still an intensely validating experience to see that no argument could be provided against me; they just have to instantly ban anyone who points out the inconsistency in their beliefs.

 Update: oh man, I'm laughing out loud right now.
 I just got a response from the moderators for the message I sent to shame them for their behavior:

 He can't even get his grammar right :D It's especially hilarious after the message telling me I was banned invited me to ask them about it: